Graduate Forms & Graduation Process

 - FLF/FLS 630 Agreement (if necessary) If a student has taken all of the courses offered in a particular semester, the student may consider working out an FLF/FLS 630 course with a willing faculty member.

 - Form Culminating Project Committee (Formed no later than 15 days after the start of the final semester.)
-Potential chair and committee is contacted by student for approval; committee chair is submitted via MyPack when GPoW is submitted for approval; chair indicates official approval via MyPack Portal.
+Potential chair and committee (1 or 2 additional members) is contacted by student for approval; committee chair is submitted via MyPack when GPoW is submitted for approval; chair indicates official approval via MyPack Portal.

 - Culminating Project (Completed and submitted to committee members at least two weeks prior to the scheduled Culminating Project Review.)